abe-winter/abe-winter.github.io/_posts/2020-04-04-tos-mailchimp.md

 ## Brand assets

 'Mailchimp is one word, spelled with a big M and a little c.
 It used to have a big M and a big C, but the times have changed.'
+There's a 'big M little C' joke here that I'll stay away from.

 I shit you not, this is followed by a page of pictures of the word 'mailchimp' with a lowercase M. I altered this one but you get the point: